 Neuropsychologists work closely with doctors, neurologists, and other medical professionals to diagnose and treat nervous system dysfunctions of all kinds.
 On any given day, a neuropsychologist might help patients suffering from epilepsy, Parkinson's disease, Alzheimer's, or stroke.
 Using a mix of active listening and analytical skills, they determine what's wrong with each patient and what the best treatment approach might be.
 An evolving field with a bright job outlook, this is a natural fit for a neuroscience major.

 A neuropsychologist is a specialized psychologist who focuses on understanding the relationship between the brain, behavior, and cognitive functions.

 In addition to the technical skills neuroscience students learn during their degree, they also gain a nuanced understanding of how people think, feel, and make decisions.
 This social awareness can be a major asset in an advertising career, a field that revolves around knowing the needs and desires of consumers.
 As advertising sales agents, or "advertising executives", neuroscience graduates will excel at sell advertising space to book stores, pharmaceutical companies, restaurant chains, and other businesses.

 Advertising Sales Agent

-An advertising sales agent sells advertising space to businesses and individuals.
+An advertising sales agent works in the field of marketing and advertising, specifically focused on selling advertising space or time to businesses and individuals.

 3. Genetic Counselor